 If you spend enough time in nature, eventually you will see something so majestic and unlikely that you are struck speechless.
 You might watch a deer nibble at the grass in your local park when an eagle swoops down like a fighter jet, snatches the deer from the ground, and soars up into the treetops.
 These scenes temporarily empty your mind of vocabulary.
 You replay the incident over and over again in your head, examining the memory for any clue that you misperceived what just happened, like a merchant inspecting a diamond for flaws.
 In the weeks and months later, what stays with you is not just the slow-motion clarity of the event, but the feeling of awe that hit you like a sudden drop in air pressure, a sensation our neurons produce only after witnessing something both brutal and impossibly beautiful.

 At its peak, Tim Kreider’s We Learn Nothing generates this sort of emotional response every 60-90 seconds.
 You pause an essay for minutes simply to absorb and recover from the precision with which he knocks you in gut with a hard truth, gorgeously rendered.

 The book isn’t a manual to boost your productivity or reclaim your finances or build your network.
-It’s a series of stunning personal essays by a largely unknown cartoonist and writer.
-Few people reading this will take a chance on this book, even after a recommendation by me, a completely unknown non-cartoonist and writer.
+It’s a series of stunning personal essays by a little-known cartoonist and writer.
+Few people reading this will take a chance on this book, even after a recommendation by me, a fully-unknown non-cartoonist and writer.

 Like witnessing a bolt of lightning strike a tree fifty yards in the distance, the first thing you want to do after cleaning your pants and picking your jaw up off the ground is share the moment with your friends.